ZhengyuZhao/AdvColorFilter/README.md

   <img src="https://github.com/ZhengyuZhao/ACE/blob/master/figure/figure1.PNG" width='600'>
 </p>

 We propose Adversarial Color Enhancement (ACE), an approach that uses a differentiable color filter to create unrestricted adversarial images.
 This paper validates two properties of the resulting adversarial images: 1) maintained or enhanced **photographic quality and appeal**, even with large perturbations introduced.
 2) Higher **transferability** than conventional L<sub>p</sub> and other unrestricted approaches.
-We also present two potential ways to improve ACE in terms of image quality by guiding it with specific attractive image styles or adapting it toregional semantics.
+We also present two potential ways to improve ACE in terms of image quality by guiding it with specific attractive image styles or adapting it to regional semantics.

 ## Implementation